-Professor Selby taught in the design division of the School of Architecture at U of I and has taught both undergraduate and graduate architectural design studios and several graduate seminars.
+Professor Selby taught in the design division of the School of Architecture at University of Illinois and has taught both undergraduate and graduate architectural design studios and several graduate seminars.
 He received the undergraduate Excellence in Teaching Award in 1987 and the Outstanding Faculty Award, College of Fine and Applied Arts in 1997.

 2019 John Ochoa, AIA